-The Fujinon 10-24mm is an absolutely great lens to add to your kit.
-It’s small, light, sharp and optically just beautiful.
-It’s fantastic for landscapes and when zoomed in can be great for everything else.
+The Fujinon 10-24mm is small, light, sharp, and optically beautiful.
+It’s fantastic for landscapes and, when zoomed in, can be great for everything else.

-It’s quality and sharpness is good, but go into it knowing it’s a zoom so it does have some flaws.
+Its quality and sharpness are good, but go into it knowing it’s a zoom, so it does have some flaws and doesn’t have a ton of punch of pop.

 Fujifilm XF 10-24mm R OIS f4 Lens Review

-One thing I really like about this lens is the size.
+One thing I really like about this lens is its size.
 When it arrived, I was surprised at how small it was.
-It fits very comfortably on the Fuji X-T1 and the X-T2 and the camera feels well balanced with it attached.
+It fits very comfortably on the Fuji X-T1 and X-T2, and the camera feels well-balanced with it attached.

-The lens has aperture controls built into it with a manual to auto switch.
-This giving it that same manual control you get from other Fujifilm lenses, which allows you to adjust the aperture on lens rather than with some camera dial or digging through a menu.
+The lens has aperture controls built into it, and it has a manual to auto switch.
+This gives it the same manual control you get from other Fujifilm lenses, which allows you to adjust the aperture on the lens rather than with some camera dial or digging through a menu.

 Fujifilm XF 10-24mm f4 OIS Lens Key Features

--The Fujinon XF 10-24mm f4mm lens will give you that 15-36mm equivalent field of view if you were using a 35mm full frame camera.
+The Fujinon XF 10-24mm f4mm lens will give you the 15-36mm equivalent field of view if you use a 35mm full-frame camera.

 -Max Aperture f4, minimum f22.